RNA-FRETools/MASH-FRET/docs/histogram-analysis/functionalities/functionalities.md

 # Histogram analysis functionalities
 {: .no_toc }

-Follow the suggested procedures to obtain state <u>relative populations</u> from FRET histograms or achieve more <u>specific tasks</u>.
+Follow the suggested procedures to achieve more <u>specific tasks</u> with the Histogram analysis module.